Move Forward Guide

 - Weakness of the muscles in the lower extremity

 - A "crunching" sound when the hip joint is moved, caused by bone rubbing on bone

 - Difficulty and pain when getting out of bed, standing up from a sitting position, walking, or climbing stairs

 - Difficulty performing normal daily activities, such as putting on socks and shoes

 If you see your physical therapist first, the therapist will conduct a full examination that includes your medical history, and will ask you questions such as:

 - When and how frequently do you feel pain and/or stiffness?

 - What activities in your life are made difficult by this pain and stiffness?

-He or she will perform special tests to help determine whether you have hip osteoarthritis, such as:
+Your physical therapist will perform special tests to help determine whether you have hip OA, such as:

-- Asking you to resist against her hand as she tries to gently push your leg and hip in different directions (muscle strength test)
+- Asking you to resist as the physical therapist tries to gently push your leg and hip in different directions (muscle-strength test)